-Introduction to Blob storage
+Introduction to object storage in Azure

-- Serving images or documents directly to a browser
+- Serving images or documents directly to a browser.

-- Storing files for distributed access
+- Storing files for distributed access.

-- Streaming video and audio
+- Streaming video and audio.

-- Storing data for backup and restore, disaster recovery, and archiving
+- Storing data for backup and restore, disaster recovery, and archiving.

-- Storing data for analysis by an on-premises or Azure-hosted service
+- Storing data for analysis by an on-premises or Azure-hosted service.

 Blob service concepts